A Study in Magic

 "Yoo-hoo!
 Sherlock, John, you have visitors!"

 She opened the door without further ado.
 Beyond the door was a spacious yet cluttered sitting room.
-There were two tall windows on the opposite side, filtering in the last dredges of daylight.
+There were two tall windows on the opposite side, filtering in the last dregs of daylight.
 Between the windows stood a polished wooden table buried underneath stacks of books, magazines and other paper paraphernalia.
 High above the table hung a cow's skull wearing headphones.
-A couple of standing lamps and a battered gray leather couch framed the wall on the right, and two built-in and overburdened bookshelves framed the wall on the left.
+A couple of standing lamps and a battered grey leather couch framed the wall on the right, and two built-in and overburdened bookshelves framed the wall on the left.
 Between the built-in bookshelves were a mirror and a mantelpiece.
-A human skull graced the closer end of the mantelpiece, and a jackknife pinned a small pile of mail to its wooden surface.
+A human skull graced the closer end of the mantelpiece, and a jack-knife pinned a small pile of mail to its wooden surface.
 Beneath the mantelpiece was a proper fireplace, not one of those Muggle contraptions that generated heat but no real flame.
-In front of the fireplace were two armchairs, one made of red fabric and a green tartan blanket thrown on top, and the other had leather seats and a metal chrome frame.
+In front of the fireplace were two armchairs, one made of red fabric with a green tartan blanket thrown on top, and the other had leather seats and a metal chrome frame.
 The armchairs were already occupied by two people— Sherlock and John, presumably.
 The tow-haired one wearing an oatmeal jumper and blue jeans was sitting in the red chair, and the young man with black curly hair wearing a silk shirt of deep purple and a dark suit of modern cut sat on the leather chair.
-The blue-gray eyes of the latter scrutinized the visitors.
+The blue-grey eyes of the latter scrutinized the visitors.
 The former turned around and started at the sight of Dumbledore.

 "Hello, Mrs. Hudson," said the tow-haired one, after a beat and standing up.
 "And hello.
 I'm John.
 John Watson."